 - Access to a sink

 Don’t Discount Microwaves

 Microwave meals might not be the most delicious (or nutritious) things on the planet, but they’ll work in a pinch!
 And you can make more than just pre-prepared frozen meals in your microwave during your kitchen remodel.
 Use it to prep some frozen veggies as a side for the main dish you have cooking on the grill.
 Heat up that cup of coffee that you let sit for a few minutes too long.
 Make a brownie in a mug.
+If one out of every 10 restaurants in the U.S. can serve Mexican food to hungry customers, you can find a way to make tacos with a microwave.
 There are so many creative things you can do with a microwave that aren’t frozen meals!

 Invest in Paper Plates

 If you need to go disposable, that’s okay!
 Doing dishes in your bathroom or garage sink during your kitchen remodel isn’t a fun job.
 But going disposable doesn’t need to mean harming the environment.
 Instead of plastic or plastic-coated plates, consider going with classic white paper plates.
 They’re biodegradable and won’t cost you too much, either.
 As far as silverware goes, consider staying with your regular forks, spoons, and knives.
 They’re small and don’t take too much time at all to wash!